 I will add to that, briefly.
-The convener referred to the children’s plan.
+The convener referred to the child’s plan.
 Part 5 of the 2014 act, which provides for a statutory plan, is being repealed.
 I assume that Mr Swinney is referring to the non-statutory plan, which, because of its nature, is not enforceable.
 The bill would address the need for a statutory transitions plan in a specific way.

 The point that I wanted to make—and, in general, what I have been hearing—is that there is agreement that we need to look at the co-ordinated support plan.
 When it was introduced, we did not have a figure as high as 30 per cent of pupils being classed as requiring additional support, so there was probably a gross underestimation of the resources that would be required.

 It seems to me that there needs to be a fundamental look at the plans, because a lot of children have said that they ain’t getting them.
 If they ain’t getting them that will undermine, to some extent, the plans that are provided for in the bill.
 Clearly, for a lot of kids, if they do not have a co-ordinated support plan by the time they get to the age of 16, 17 or 18, it will be too late to plan their transition, which will reduce their choices.
 We need co-ordinated support plans for such youngsters much earlier; the bill would represent a continuum of that provision.
 I think that I am getting that there is universal agreement from the panel on that point.